SowjanyaSadashivu/SowjanyaSadashiva/README.md

 ## About Me

-- :mortar_board: I am a passionate Graduate student pursuing a Master's degree in **Artificial Intelligence** at the prestigious **University of Texas, Arlington**.
+- :mortar_board: I am a passionate Graduate student pursuing a Master's degree in **Computer Science** at the prestigious **University of Texas, Arlington**.

 ## My Academic Journey